spacebarchat/docs/docs/setup/server/Test Client/theming.md

 # Theming

-'Theming' here refers to the theming of the Discord.com web client used for testing.
+'Theming' here refers to the theming of the [test client](index.md).
 Fosscord can inject additional CSS into the client to allow you to change quite a lot about it's appearence.

 There's three different CSS files injected into the client, in `/assets/public`, including `fosscord-login.css`, `fosscord.css`, and `user.css`.